Is Secured Debt Used to Redistribute Value from Tort Claimants in Bankruptcy? An Empirical Analysis, 57 DUKE L. J. 1037 (2008)

 Date of Authorship for this Version

 Listokin, Yair, "Is Secured Debt Used to Redistribute Value from Tort Claimants in Bankruptcy?
 An Empirical Analysis" (2008).
 Faculty Scholarship Series.
-Paper 554.
+554.